bahmanmdd/DAP/readme.md

         * `"Busy"`: Simulates a generic busy anchorage.
         * `"Idle"`: Simulates a generic idle anchorage.
         * `"Average"`: Simulates a generic average traffic anchorage.
-    * `public final boolean ANIMATION`: Set to `true` to enable a visual animation of the simulation (requires GUI components), or `false` to run in headless mode for faster execution.
+    * `public final boolean ANIMATION`: Set to `true` to enable a visual animation of the simulation, or `false` to run in headless mode for faster execution.
 Default in the provided code is `false`.
     * The `main` method calls `test1()`, which configures and runs the simulation based on the selected `SCENARIO`.

 2.  **`TimedAnchorArea.java`**: This class contains a large number of constants and variables that define the simulation environment, objectives, and SPSA algorithm parameters.
 Key parameters include: